I am an analyst at Alberta Health Services with the EMS dispatch department.

-Land use regulations, such as zoning and urban growth boundaries, come in a wide variety of forms and govern the shape, size, and speed of development.
-They restrict housing development resulting in housing supply being less responsive to labour and immigration shocks.
-Yet little is known on what types of regulations are responsible, hindered by lack of comprehensive data on land use regulation stringency.
+Land use regulations come in a wide variety of forms and govern how development occurs.
+They restrict housing development resulting in housing supply being less responsive to demand shocks.
+Yet little is known on what facets of residential development are most impacted, hindered by lack of comprehensive data on land use regulation stringency.
 I address this shortcoming by compiling a novel measure of land use regulation based on applying natural language processing techniques to over 40,000 pages of zoning bylaw texts.
 Utilizing a spatial regression discontinuity design around municipal borders, I find that stringent land use regulations reduce housing supply primarily through increasing the land usage per house.
 Strongly regulated localities do not compensate by developing more land overall.
 These results highlight how regulations like minimum lot sizes and setback requirements pose barriers to housing development in high-growth regions.

 Identifying and Teaching High-Growth Entrepreneurship: Experimental Evidence from Entrepreneurship Academies for University Students in Uganda (with Vojtěch Bartoš, Kristina Czura, Michael Kaiser, and Timm Opitz)